Emmanuel Obetsebi-Lamptey

-Emmanuel Odarkwei Obetsebi-Lamptey (26 April 1902 – 29 January 1963) was a political activist in the British colony of the Gold Coast.
-He was one of the founding fathers of Ghana and one of the founders and leaders of the United Gold Coast Convention (UGCC) known as "The Big Six".
+Emmanuel Odarkwei Obetsebi-Lamptey (affectionately known as Liberty Lamptey, 26 April 1902 – 29 January 1963) was a political activist in the British colony of the Gold Coast.
+He was one of the founding fathers of the United Gold Coast Convention (UGCC) known as "The Big Six".
 He was the father of NPP politician Jake Obetsebi-Lamptey.
 He played a vital role in the Big Six.
-He was recognized for his leadership, he was bold, confident and inspired his people to have hope.
+He was recognized for his leadership.
+He was bold, confident and inspired his people to have hope.
 His leadership role being played well brought a change to the political, economical and social standards required to pronounce Ghana as an independent country from its colonial masters.

+Many argue that together with the rest of the big six with the exception of Dr. Nkrumah didn't contribute enough to the independence of Ghana to merit the recognition given them in present day Ghana.

 Early life

 He was born on 26 April 1902 at a Ga village near Ode, a suburb of Accra.
 His father was Jacob Mills Lamptey, a businessman, and his mother was Victoria Ayeley Tetteh.
 His step-brother was Gottlieb Ababio Adom (1904–1979), an educator, journalist, editor and Presbyterian minister who served as the Editor of the Christian Messenger, the newspaper of the Presbyterian Church of Ghana, from 1966 to 1970.